Evidence for Limited Metacognition in LLMs: Discussion

 \section{Discussion}

 We introduce two paradigms for empirically measuring components of self-awareness.
-Our methodology provides a quantitative scale of metacognitive abilities, and offers evidence that recent frontier LLMs exhibit at least rudimentary metacognition, in the form of an ability to detect and act on an internal signal of confidence in their knowledge and in the form of an ability to assess their own beliefs or planned responses and strategically control their output accordingly.
+These paradigms are designed to get models ``out-of-distribution'' by requiring them to map their meta-cognitive knowledge, if they have it, to arbitrary and novel responses, rather than allowing them to rely on potentially memory-based self-reports.
+Our methodology provides a quantitative scale of metacognitive abilities, and offers evidence that recent frontier LLMs exhibit at least rudimentary metacognition, in the form of an ability to detect and act on an internal signal of confidence in their knowledge and in the form of an ability to assess their own beliefs or planned responses and strategically control their output accordingly, findings that are consistent across variations in prompts (Appendix \ref{app_prompt_variations}).
 These abilities are more apparent in larger and more recent LLMs, and may be affected both by model scale and by post-training regimen.
-At the same time, the abilities demonstrated are quite limited and context-dependent.
+At the same time, the abilities demonstrated are quite limited and context-dependent, a finding consistent with recent work examining introspection via different paradigms \citep{lindsey2025emergent, song2025languagemodelsfailintrospect}.

 In the Delegate Game paradigm, most models tested show some evidence of introspective access to and use of an internal confidence signal, in that their decisions are predicted by their prior uncertainty, as reflected in their previously observed token probabilities or correctness, after controlling for surface confounds.
 Yet the predictive power of this uncertainty is modest, and is often lower than that of external cues of question difficulty.
 The strong impact of the latter - the tendency of LLMs to respond based on a model of how likely (or desirable) a particular output would be, given an input context, which they have learned from their training data - is what motivated the creation of this paradigm.
 As discussed in Appendix \ref{app_alt_paradigms}, the Delegate Game does reduce the tendency compared with alternative designs, but it does not eliminate it.
 It is also noteworthy that LLMs evidently don't have a stronger signal of confidence in their own ability to answer factual questions as compared with reasoning ones, as it would appear by introspection that humans do.